gitxandalf/alcove/README.md

 To install Alcove on your local machine please clone the project repository.

-•  `git clone `
+•  `git clone ` git@github.com:gitxandalf/alcove.git

-•  `cd ` change into the frontend directory
+•  `cd ` change into the frontend directory in `/react-app`

 •  `npm install` dependencies from the package.json within the frontend directory

-•  `cd ` change into the gameZ-starter-main directory
+•  `cd ` change into the alcove-main directory

 •  `pipenv install` dependencies from the Pipfile within the backend directory